mattbradley/warpjs/README.md

 ### `Date.warp.jump(amount)`

-The `jump()` function will move the clock forwards or backwards based on what value is passed to the `amount` parameter.
+The `jump()` function will move the clock forwards or backwards based on the value passed to the `amount` argument.
 If `amount` is a number, then the clock will be moved forwards (or backwards for negative numbers) that many milliseconds.

 An object argument can supply amounts paired with any or all of eight possible